 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

 As the weather turns warmer, many parents are concerned about keeping their kids safe from seasonal dangers, including sunburn, dehydration and swimming on a full stomach.
-A more recent addition to this list is tick bites, due to the rising public awareness – and number of reported cases – of Lyme disease (LD) in the United States.
+Another addition to this list is tick bites, due to the rising public awareness — and number of reported cases — of Lyme disease in the U.S.